Realtor Receiver services

 • Can you discuss legal strategy or help with settlement?

-No. I do not take sides or offer legal advice.
-Please consult your attorney for anything outside the scope of the sale.
+No. Please consult your attorney for anything outside the scope of the sale.

 Not during the selling process, however, you must provide access for inspections, marketing photos, showings, and appraisals.
-It is essential to plan your relocation process and we can assist with that as well.
+It is essential to immediately start to plan your relocation process and we can assist with that as well.

 About Realtor Receiver